RALPH S. ROBBINS, CFP©

 The second test is medical need.
 The definition of medical need with respect to Medicaid is a bit more fluid than with respect to Medicare.

 The care provided to the individual need not be strictly medically necessary, but may be custodial in nature.
-The person must have some form of impairment that limits their activities of daily living to a point where nursing home level of care is needed.
-The standards to determine whether or not the need is present are:
+The person must have some form of impairment, physical or cognitive, that limits their activities of daily living to a point where nursing home level of care is needed or where it is determined that life or health will be endangered without such care.